-The R31 is a regional route in the Northern Cape Province that links Kuruman with Kimberley in the south east and carries much of the local access traffic to and from these towns.
+In many cases, roads, along which people travel, are regarded as sensitive receptor locations.
+The primary thoroughfare in the study area is the R31 main road (Figure 14), a regional route in the Northern Cape Province linking Kuruman with Kimberley in the south east and carrying much of the local access traffic to and from these towns.
 It is considered unlikely that this road would be widely used by tourists and as such it is not regarded as being visually sensitive.